loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 == Lambda calculus and linear types

-This section aims to remind the reader of the lambda calculus and some of its variants, we assume familiarity with the untyped lambda calculus and typing judgements.
+This section aims to remind the reader of the lambda calculus and some of its variants.
+We assume familiarity with the untyped lambda calculus and typing judgements.
 We will introduce the simply typed lambda calculus, then extending it with polymorphic types, and finish with linear types.